KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 Gender Ambiguous Range 145-165 Hz
 10
-In a recent study involving listener judgments, Gelfer and Schofield (2000) obtained somewhat different results than those shown in Table 1.
-They found that some speakers with a speaking fundamental frequency (SFF) greater than 170 Hz were still perceived as male speakers.
-The mean SFF for Gelfer and Schofield’s group of femaleperceived speakers was 187 Hz, with speakers’ SFFs ranging from 164 Hz to 199 Hz.
+In a recent study involving listener judgments, Gelfer and Schofield (2000) obtained somewhat different results than those shown in Table 1. <br>
+They found that some
+speakers with a speaking fundamental frequency (SFF) greater than 170 Hz were still perceived as male speakers. <br>The mean SFF for Gelfer and Schofield’s group of femaleperceived speakers was 187 Hz, with speakers’ SFFs ranging from 164 Hz to 199 Hz.<br>
 Interestingly, there was some unexpected overlap between some of the male-rated speakers and the female-rated speakers in the range of 164 Hz to 181 Hz.
-Once again, speakers with a higher SFF were more likely to be perceived as female.
+Once again, speakers with a higher SFF were more likely to be perceived as female.<br>
 Oates and Dacakis (1997) noted that when frequency range and standard deviation were measured in Hertz, females were found to use a wider pitch range and pitch variability than males.
 Also, women’s voices were judged as more “expressive”